-- Cash Flow Statement summarises all flows of cash arising from transactions with third parties for revenue and capital purposes.
-The statement shows the changes in cash and cash equivalents of the Authority during the reporting period.
+- Cash Flow Statement (page 9) summarises all flows of cash from transactions with third parties for revenue and capital purposes.
+It shows the changes in cash and cash equivalents during the reporting period.
 The statement shows how the Authority generates and uses cash and cash equivalents by classifying cash flows as operating, investing and financing activities.
 The amount of net cash flows arising from operating activities is a key indicator of the extent to which the operations of the Authority are funded by taxation and grant income or from the recipients of services provided by the Authority.
 Investing activities represent the extent to which cash outflows have been made for resources which are intended to contribute to the Authority's future service delivery.
-Cash flows arising from financing activities are useful in predicting claims on future cash flows by providers of capital (i.e. borrowing) to the Authority. - Collection Fund As a billing authority North Norfolk District Council (NNDC) is responsible for the billing, collection and distribution of Council Tax and National Non-Domestic Rates (NNDR).
+Cash flows arising from financing activities are useful in predicting claims on future cash flows by providers of capital (i.e. borrowing) to the Authority. - Collection Fund (page 91) As a billing authority the Authority is responsible for the billing, collection and distribution of Council Tax and National Non-Domestic Rates (NNDR).
 In accordance with the statutory requirement contained in Section 89 of the Local Government Finance Act 1988 (amended by Local Government Finance Act 1992 and the Local Government Finance Act 2012) billing authorities are required to establish and maintain a separate fund for the collection and distribution of amounts due in relation to Council Tax and NNDR.
-This statement, known as the Collection Fund, shows the total income collected by the Authority from Council Tax and NNDR and how this has been distributed to Central Government; the major precepting bodies of Norfolk County Council (NCC) and the Office of the Police and Crime Commissioner for Norfolk (OPCCN) and NNDC (which includes the local precepts for Parish and Town Councils).
+This statement, known as the Collection Fund, shows the total income collected by the Authority from Council Tax and NNDR and how this has been distributed to Central Government; the major precepting bodies of Norfolk County Council (NCC) and the Office of the Police and Crime Commissioner for Norfolk (OPCCN) and North Norfolk District Council (NNDC which includes the local precepts for Parish and Town Councils').
 There will be a debtor or creditor position between the billing authority (NNDC), Central Government and the major preceptors (NCC & OPCCN) to be recognised at the end of each year.
-This is because the amounts paid out of the Collection Fund during the years will not exactly match the cash collected in Council Tax and NNDR. - Notes to the Accounts The accounts are supported by various notes to the main statements which provide additional information to that contained in the core statements themselves.
+This is because the amounts paid out of the Collection Fund during the years will not exactly match the cash collected in Council Tax and NNDR. - Notes to the Accounts (pages 10-90) The accounts are supported by various notes to the main statements which provide additional information to that contained in the core statements themselves.
+The Collection Fund notes can be found on pages 92-94.